-- 210.10A Communication with the existing accountant is not just a matter of professional courtesy.
+- 210.9 A professional accountant in public practice shall evaluate the significance of any threats.
+Safeguards shall be applied when necessary to eliminate any threats or reduce them to an acceptable level.
+Examples of such safeguards include: - When replying to requests to submit tenders, stating in the tender that, before accepting the engagement, contact with the existing or predecessor accountant will be requested so that inquiries may be made as to whether there are any professional or other reasons why the appointment should not be accepted; - Asking the predecessor accountant to provide known information on any facts or circumstances that, in the predecessor accountant's opinion, the proposed successor accountant needs to be aware of before deciding whether to accept the engagement.
+For example, the apparent reasons for the change in appointment may not fully reflect the facts and may indicate disagreements with the predecessor accountant that may influence the decision to accept the appointment; or - Obtaining necessary information from other sources. - 210.9A Communication with the existing accountant is not just a matter of professional courtesy.
 Its main purpose is to enable a professional accountant to ensure that there has been no action by the client which would on ethical grounds preclude the professional accountant from accepting the appointment and that, after considering all the facts, the client is someone for whom the professional accountant would wish to act.
-Thus, a professional accountant shall communicate with the existing accountant on being asked to accept appointment for any recurring work, except where the client has not previously had an accountant acting for them. - 210.11 Safeguards shall be applied when necessary to eliminate any threats or reduce them to an acceptable level.
-Examples of such safeguards include: - When replying to requests to submit tenders, stating in the tender that, before accepting the engagement, contact with the existing accountant will be requested so that inquiries may be made as to whether there are any professional or other reasons why the appointment should not be accepted; - Asking the existing accountant to provide known information on any facts or circumstances that, in the existing accountant's opinion, the proposed accountant needs to be aware of before deciding whether to accept the engagement; or - Obtaining necessary information from other sources.

-When the threats cannot be eliminated or reduced to an acceptable level through the application of safeguards, a professional accountant in public practice shall, unless there is satisfaction as to necessary facts by other means, decline the engagement.

-- 210.12 A professional accountant in public practice may be asked to undertake work that is complementary or additional to the work of the existing accountant.
+Thus, a professional accountant shall communicate with the existing accountant on being asked to accept appointment for any recurring work, except where the client has not previously had an accountant acting for them. - 210.10 When the threats cannot be eliminated or reduced to an acceptable level through the application of safeguards, a professional accountant in public practice shall, unless there is satisfaction as to necessary facts by other means, decline the engagement. - 210.11 A professional accountant in public practice may be asked to undertake work that is complementary or additional to the work of the existing accountant.
 Such circumstances may create threats to professional competence and due care resulting from, for example, a lack of or incomplete information.
 The significance of any threats shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.
-An example of such a safeguard is notifying the existing accountant of the proposed work, which would give the existing accountant the opportunity to provide any relevant information needed for the proper conduct of the work. - 210.12A Before accepting such work, a professional accountant in public practice shall determine whether to communicate with the existing accountant to inform them of the general nature of the complementary or additional work. - 210.12B It is in the client's interest that the existing accountant is aware of the additional work being undertaken.
-This will facilitate the transfer of information between the advisers and aid them in carrying out their respective appointments. - 210.12C In very exceptional circumstances a professional accountant may not be required to communicate with the existing accountant.
-A professional accountant is responsible for checking with the Advisory Services Section whether, in his/her particular circumstances, he/she may dispense with the usual procedure of communicating with the existing accountant.
+An example of such a safeguard is notifying the existing accountant of the proposed work, which would give the existing accountant the opportunity to provide any relevant information needed for the proper conduct of the work. - 210.11A Before accepting such work, a professional accountant in public practice shall determine whether to communicate with the existing accountant to inform them of the general nature of the complementary or additional work. - 210.11B It is in the client's interest that the existing accountant is aware of the additional work being undertaken.
+This will facilitate the transfer of information between the advisers and aid them in carrying out their respective appointments.